GrapeCity/DsExcel-Java/README.md

 * Support worksheet JSON I/O.
 * Support Outline column to display hierarchical data in saved PDF.
 * Support data binding of Range, Table and Worksheet.
-* Return errors from JSON Import in GcExcel.
+* Return errors from JSON Import in DsExcel.
 ### Fixed
-* Filtered data cannot be re-displayed after JSON(made by SJS) I/O in GcExcel.(DOCXLS-1646)
+* Filtered data cannot be re-displayed after JSON(made by SJS) I/O in DsExcel.(DOCXLS-1646)
 * Exception occurs on loading specific ssjson.(DOCXLS-2158)
 * Exception may occur on exporting certain Excel sheets with charts to PDF (DOCXLS-2094)
 * Hiding fixed columns and rows causes incorrect display in Excel file.(DOCXLS-2020)
 * Pagination is inconsistent with SpreadJS when the form is exported to PDF.(DOCXLS-2159)
-* JSON file size is bigger when converted using GcExcel vs Online designer tool.(DOCXLS-1905)
+* JSON file size is bigger when converted using DsExcel vs Online designer tool.(DOCXLS-1905)
 * The Value property value of the ComboBox cell is lost after JSON I/O.(DOCXLS-2029)
 * NullPointerException may occur on loading certain Excel file and saving it.
 (DOCXLS-2041)
 * Conditional formatting is lost if the rule references another sheet.(DOCXLS-2093)